 Every asylum seeker has the right to a free medical examination.
 They are entitled to emergency or urgent medical and dental care.
 The local county council decides on what kind of care that includes.
 They are also entitled to gynaecological and prenatal care, as well as care in accordance with the Swedish Communicable Diseases Act.

-Children's right to health and medical care
+After the entry into force of amendments to the law in 2017, persons with a final order to leave have the right to health care and medicine only in urgent cases.
+However, the Migration Agency does not provide any financial assistance for health care or medicine in these cases, nor can the LMA card be used to obtain subsidies in doctor's visits.

-Children and teenage asylum seekers under 18 are entitled to the same health care as all others who live in Sweden.
+Children and teenage asylum seekers under 18 are entitled to the same health care as all other children living in the county council area where they are seeking treatment.124